Stephen Cleobury

 Sir Stephen John Cleobury (/ˈkliːbəri/ KLEE-bər-ee; 31 December 1948 – 22 November 2019) was an English organist and music director.
 He worked with the Choir of King's College, Cambridge, where he served as music director from 1982 to 2019, and with the BBC Singers.

-King's College has worldwide fame for its Christmas music, having performed a live broadcast on the BBC on Christmas Eve since 1928.
+King's College has won worldwide fame for its Christmas music, having performed a live broadcast on the BBC on Christmas Eve since 1928.
 During his long tenure as Director of Music, Cleobury made the singers even better known by tours and recordings.
 From 1984 he introduced the commission of a new Christmas carol annually.
 Among many honours, he was honorary fellow of the Royal School of Church Music, and was appointed Commander of the Order of the British Empire in 2019 before he died of cancer that November at the age of 70.

 Life

 Early years

 Stephen John Cleobury was born in Bromley, Kent, the son of John F. Cleobury and Brenda J. Randall.
 He sang as a chorister at Worcester Cathedral under Douglas Guest then Christopher Robinson.
 He was organ scholar at St John's College, Cambridge, under the musical directorship of George Guest, and sub-organist of Westminster Abbey before becoming the first Anglican master of music at the Catholic Westminster Cathedral in 1979.
 In the 1970s, he was head of music at both St Matthew's Church, Northampton, and Northampton Grammar School, where he taught music for four years.